Yun-Hui/Data_Product_Week4/README.md

-# Data Product Week4 : Shinny App
+# Data Product Week 4 Assignment: Shinny App

 This project contains R codes for a shinny application, which is development for a cousera course- Data Product Week 4 assignment.
 This repository contains 4 files: